Orbit: Learn the game behind the glass

 Independent Case Study

 Pinball has survived for decades without ever explaining itself.
-Orbit explores how progressive learning, practice drills, and gamification could help new players build confidence — and help manufacturers teach their games.
+Orbit explores how a progressive, game-inspired learning model could help players understand core mechanics, build real skills, and rethink how pinball is taught.

 Key issues: